-Imagine you and your family are traveling in a foreign country that considers people from your country to be of an inferior race, and that the country’s policy is to capture, enslave, use and ultimately murder citizens of your country whenever possible or desirable and with no serious legal repercussions other than an economic inconvenience here and there, a couple of low-level patsies losing their jobs after some undercover video is leaked (but soon finding jobs in similar situations), mostly slap-on-the-wrist stuff leading to promises to “be more humane” and assurances that “we had no idea about these isolated incidences, we are appalled!”.
+Imagine you and your family are traveling in a foreign country that considers people from your country to be of an inferior race, and that the country’s economy is based on capturing, enslaving and ultimately murdering citizens of your country once they’re no longer useful with no serious legal repercussions other than an economic inconvenience here and there and a couple of low-level patsies losing their jobs after some undercover video evidence of “horrific practices” is leaked (but soon finding jobs in similar situations), mostly slap-on-the-wrist stuff leading to promises to “be more humane” and assurances that “We had no idea about these isolated incidences, we are appalled!”.

 If you’re “afraid” to be direct and honest about veganism, I challenge you to move through the fear and do what you know is right.
 After all, your “fear” is nothing compared to the real fears being felt right now by the animals we all want to save.
 To operate from fear in this light is to operate from pure selfishness and ego, and that helps no one.
 In fact, it only serves to allow more injustice, unnecessary suffering and death to all involved.

 Dismantle speciesism.
 Live vegan.
 Educate others.
 Start now, here’s how: